Don’t get me wrong, growing a beard is mostly just simply letting it grow…

 Shaping a starting beard isn’t a good idea, since you will usually end up cutting of too much and eventually give in and shave the whole thing off.

 Simply put, patience is your best friend when growing facial hair.
 You should give it AT LEAST 6 weeks before any sort of shaving, shaping, or styling to uncover your true beard potential.
+Sure you could end up with a patchy beard, but it’s not the end of the world.

 2. Not Trimming or Shaping at All